 Yes.
 All students who are enrolled in a course using Inclusive Access are automatically considered part of the program.
 To avoid being billed you must opt out online during the first 10 days of class.

 Students who drop the course during the first 10 days of class will automatically be Opted-Out and will not be billed.
-Students who withdraw from the course after the 10th day will have five days to notify us at email@example.com to request a refund.
+Students who withdraw from the course after the 10th day of class will not be eligible to receive a refund on Inclusive Access materials.

 Once billing has been completed, there are no refunds.

 Only enrolled students have access to the content on the first day of class.
 If you are added to the enrollment for the class, you will be given access to and charged for the digital content.

 Only students enrolled in courses using digital materials delivered via the Inclusive Access platform will receive emailed instructions from [email protected] If you believe you have not received an email, please check your Spam and Trash folders.
 If you do not find emailed instructions, please contact the University Store at [email protected] for assistance.
 Please include your full name, Student ID (#700), phone number, and course number in your email to the bookstore.